AWS GuardDuty

 On the left side menu, click Roles and then click the Create role button at the top right.

 Select AWS account under Trusted entity type.
-Depending on your request, choose the appropriate account under An AWS account, then click Next.
+Choose the appropriate account under An AWS account, then click Next.

 Use the search box to search for the policy name.
 Add the required permissions by selecting the policy, then click Next.